Garamantes/term-project-1/README.md

 1. Go to root directory (Where build.xml is located)
 2. \> ant jar

-   This command will compile class files to bin folder
+   This command will compile java files to bin folder
 3. Move to bin folder and run Main class with input commands

    ex) ...\bin>java -cp .;jtidy-r938.jar mdconverter.Main -input test.md -output out.html